Marriage Is an Age-Old Concept that Should Be Abolished

 Women no longer limit their occupation to housework, and in most countries they tend to build careers before getting married.
 This is also the reason of an increase in the age people get married.

 Traditional values have decayed.
 After the sexual revolution, intimate relations between people became much freer, and this can explain why more and more people prefer to live together without marriage.
 Of course it does not apply to traditional societies governed by strict moral principles and religion.
 But in most countries, one can observe a profound crisis of religion and traditional values.
 The majority of young people do not think marriage is a serious institution, as the number of divorces is rapidly increasing.
 In the USA, around 29 percent of children under 18 live with only one parent or with people who are divorced or have never been married at all.

-Another issue which demonstrates the crisis of traditional marriage is the spread of homosexual movement, which has already earned the right of acknowledgement of same-sex marriage in 11 countries and in several parts of the USA, Mexico and Brazil.
+Another issue which demonstrates the crisis of traditional marriage is the spread of the homosexual movement, which has already earned the right of acknowledgement of same-sex marriage in 11 countries and in several parts of the US, Mexico, and Brazil.
 Although widely debated, this type of union proves that traditional marriage is old-fashioned and no longer meets social demands.

-Berry, W. Is Marriage an Out-dated Concept? http://www.selfgrowth.com/articles/is_marriage_an_outdated_concept.html
+Berry, W. Is marriage an outdated concept?
+Retrieved from http://www.selfgrowth.com/articles/is_marriage_an_outdated_concept.html

 Is it old-fashioned to believe in marriage?
 (2009, August 26).
 Retrieved from http://www.thedatingdope.com/is-it-old-fashioned-to-believe-in-marriage/